namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 The benefits of dynamic graphs from an ease-of-programming perspective reach far beyond this, of course.
 Simply being able to inspect intermediate values with `print` statements (as opposed to `tf.Print()` nodes) or a debugger is already a big plus.
-Of course, as much as dynamism can aid programmability, it harms performance and makes it harder to optimize graphs.
+Of course, as much as dynamism can aid programmability, it can also harm performance and makes it more difficult to optimize graphs.
 The differences and tradeoffs between PyTorch and TensorFlow are thus much the same as the differences and tradeoffs between a dynamic, interpreted language like Python and a static, compiled language like C or C++.
 The former is easier and faster to work with, while the latter can be transformed into more optimized artifacts.